Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Introduction

-In our study, we apply the AL-RNN across a diverse set of classic memory tasks, including neural recordings from a rodent performing a stimulus selection task, systematically exploring scenarios where linearity suffices, minimal nonlinearity is beneficial, or strong nonlinearity is required.
-A central finding of our study is that sparsely applied nonlinearity—introduced selectively within an otherwise linear system—can match or sometimes even exceed the performance of fully nonlinear models while retaining strong interpretability.
-In doing so, we reveal task-specific nonlinear mechanisms such as \textit{gating, rule-based integration, and memory-dependent transients}, all embedded within a mostly linear dynamical backbone.
-Our study sheds light on the minimum necessary conditions for memory in recurrent models, offering a principled framework guiding the design of sequence models that are both computationally efficient and analytically tractable.
+We apply the AL-RNN across a diverse set of classic memory benchmarks, a multi-task setting \mbox{\citep{driscoll_flexible_2024}}, as well as an empirical dataset of neural recordings from a rodent performing a stimulus selection task, using each setting to demonstrate how nonlinear mechanisms can be systematically identified, while exploring scenarios where linearity suffices, minimal nonlinearity is beneficial, or strong nonlinearity is required.
+In doing so, we reveal task-specific nonlinear mechanisms such as gating, rule-based integration, and memory-dependent transients, often \textit{embedded within a mostly linear dynamical backbone}.

+In most single task settings, reducing nonlinearity matches or even exceeds the performance of fully nonlinear models while retaining interpretability and making computational motifs and mechanisms directly traceable.
+In the multi-task setting, it forces reuse of a small set of nonlinear computational motifs, promoting \textit{shared representations} across tasks, improving sample efficiency and exposing a mechanistic map of cross-task structure.
+Collectively, our results suggest that sparse nonlinearity provides a useful inductive bias that enables the emergence of nonlinear motifs where needed, while preserving predominantly linear dynamics.
+Overall, our study sheds light on the minimum necessary conditions for memory in AL-RNNs and related architectures, offering a principled framework guiding the design of sequence models that are both computationally efficient and analytically tractable.